HackYourFutureBelgium/Mentor-guide/roles/homework-helper.md

 # Homework helper

-All our students hand in homework every week.
-In order for the students to improve all homeworks gets a review.
-This review can really help the students improve their skills.
+All our students hand in homework every week by using pull requests on GitHub.
+In order for the students to improve as much as possible we aim to review every pull request thoroughly.
+This review process imitates the real world and can really help the students to improve their skills significantly.

 ## Responsibility

-As a homework helper it is your responsibility to review homework.
+As a Homework Helper it is your responsibility to review homework.
 It is also your responsibility that all the homework gets reviewed!
-It is not you that has to do all the reviewing, but you have the responsibility do review all homeworks.
-Normally the homework helper gets help from the teacher assistant and sometimes also the main teacher or maybe someone from alumni.
+It is not you that has to do all the reviewing, but you have the responsibility to make sure all submitted homeworks get a review.
+Normally the Homework Helper gets help from the Teacher Assistant and sometimes also the Main Teacher.
+If you need additional hands - some of our alumni can help out too.

 ## How students hand in homework